SC Union 03 Altona

 I was

 but I didn’t delve too deeply into their background.
-I initially thought that
+I initially thought they were anchor tenants at the venue until I checked out their interesting history.

 The gates to

 the grounds were open.
-To the left were tennis courts, a hard court along with
+To the left were tennis courts, a hard court, along with an athletics track, which appeared to cater for football in the centre.
+However,

 the path also took me to my intended location past some ticket booths.